When food and your body start to feel like a prison…

 Eating Disorder & Chronic Dieting Therapy in Chicago, Illinois

-If food takes up way too much space in your brain, you are not alone.
+If food takes up way too much space in your brain, you are not alone and eating disorder therapy in Chicago could help today.

 Maybe you are constantly thinking about what you ate, what you are going to eat, or what you “shouldn’t” have eaten.
 Maybe you promise yourself you will start over Monday.
 Maybe you do “good” all day and feel out of control at night.
 Maybe your mood depends on the number on the scale.